 How ecstasy is used

-Ecstasy is sold as tablets (the most common form), capsules or powder.
+Ecstasy is sold as tablets (the most common form), capsules, powder and crystals.
 It is usually swallowed, though it can also be snorted, smoked, injected (after being dissolved in water) or inserted into the anus or vagina.

 Short term effects